zammad/zammad-documentation/admin/console/other-usefull-commands.rst

 Fill a test system with test data
 ---------------------------------

-..
-Warning:: Don't run this in a productive environment!
+.. warning:: Don't run this in a productive environment!
 This can slow down Zammad and is hard to revert if you create much!

 The below command will add 50 agents, 1000 customers, 20 groups, 40 organizations, 5 new overviews and 100 tickets.
 You can always use ``0`` to not create specific items.
 Zammad will create random "fill data".